michael-sumner/go-make-things/content/articles/2019-03-01-wont-you-be-my-neighbor.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FhwktRDG_aQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I grew on Mr. Rogers, and it was, for me, a refresher on all of the wonderful lessons and messages he taught me growing up.
+I grew up on Mr. Rogers, and it was, for me, a refresher on all of the wonderful lessons and messages he taught me growing up.
 At the heart of it all, though, is this:

 > Love is at the root of everything
 > <cite>- Fred Rogers</cite>